-Tara Swenson is a tour guide who also has an interesting "day job" — assistant manager of Rick Steves' Tour Department.
-Her travel life has been shaped by a great empathy for first-time travelers, a soft spot for dairy cows, a brush with the IRA, being photographed with large portions of cake, and meeting her husband in Germany.
-In spite of all this, Tara's world actually revolves around her 3 year-old daughter, whose favorite word is "nein."
-Let's talk travel with Tara...
+Tara is a tour guide who also has an interesting "day job" — Emergency and Incident Coordinator in Rick's Guide Services Department.
+Her travel life has been shaped by a great empathy for first-time travelers, a soft spot for dairy cows, a brush with the IRA, and being photographed with large portions of cake.
+In spite of all this, Tara's world actually revolves around her two young daughters and shaping their path in future travels and schnitzel.

 Tell us about your first experience in Europe.